Ausangate Trek To Rainbow Mountain 4 Days

 You are fully responsible for your personal items during the trek.

-Packing list Ausangate Trek & rainbow mountain 4 days
+Packing list Ausangate Trek To Rainbow Mountain 4 Days

-Packing List – Ausangate Trek + Rainbow Mountain 4 Days
+Packing List – Ausangate Trek to Rainbow Mountain 4 Days

 To ensure a safe and comfortable experience, we recommend packing the following items.
 Remember that muleteers will carry up to 7 kg (15.4 lb) of your belongings, including your sleeping bag and inflatable mattress (which together weigh approx. 3.5 kg).